 Another of Bath’s treasures is the Maine Maritime Museum.
 It attracts more than 70,000 visitors annually to its campus, which is the site of the last nineteenth-century shipbuilding yard that survives in the country.
 Offered there, in the summer, are a variety of cruises.
 Year round there are maritime art exhibits and programs.
 The Patten Free Library, founded in 1847 and located in a charming park in the center of town, has an outstanding collection as well as a History and Genealogy Room, which is a mecca for researching the area’s history, along with the Maritime Museum’s extensive library.
 The Bath Area Family YMCA, the second oldest in the country, is housed in a new facility built in 2001, that includes two pools, full size gymnasium, and walking track.
 The Chocolate Church Arts Center is home to an art gallery, staging for both concerts and plays, and a studio space for smaller performances.

 Bath provides education for Kindergarten through the twelfth grade.
-Several of the outlying communities that do not have their own high school send their children to Morse High School.
-The student population in Bath, however, has diminished in recent years.
+Several of the outlying communities that do not have their own high school send their children to Morse High School, soon to move to a brand-new campus.
 There also is a comprehensive vocational school adjacent to the high school.
 Morse High School is proud to have the oldest alumni association of any public school in the country, and annual reunions are a treasured tradition.
 Alumni support a Scholarship Fund that gives several hundred thousand dollars in scholarships to graduating seniors each year.

 The City is also home to Hyde School, a residential independent preparatory school, nationally known for its character education and family programs.
 Its spectacular campus surrounds the mansion of John S. Hyde.
 Bowdoin College, founded in 1794, is ten minutes away in Brunswick.
 The alma mater of Nathaniel Hawthorne, poet Henry Wadsworth Longfellow, Civil War hero General Joshua Chamberlain, and President Franklin Pierce, Bowdoin offers extensive educational and cultural opportunities to the surrounding area, including Senior College.
 In addition, every summer Brunswick hosts the world-famous Bowdoin International Music Festival and the superb Equity theater company, Maine State Music Theater.
 Arts and music organizations abound in the mid-coast area.

 Bath is a welcoming and active community.
 There are countless opportunities for volunteerism in support of the arts and historic preservation, as well as other service-oriented projects including the food bank, a soup kitchen, a homeless shelter, and Habitat for Humanity.
-The Food Mobile (formerly the food truck), sponsored by the Good Shepherd Food Program, is hosted by Grace Church once a month.
 Members of Grace Church are involved in all of these programs.

 Bath is home to a wide variety of faiths.
 There is a Church of the New Jerusalem (a Swedenborgian group) based in an historic Greek Revival building, one of the oldest Jewish congregations in the state, and churches representing most of the traditional Christian denominations.